Myths about schizophrenia

 Fact

 No. There are treatments for schizophrenia.
-These include medication, cognitive behavioural therapy (CBT), mindfulness-based treatments, and education identifying the suffer of the warning signs.
-Many people living with schizophrenia go on to live productive and successful lives.
+These include medication, cognitive behavioural therapy (CBT), mindfulness-based treatments, physical activity, and education to identify the warning signs.
+Many people living with schizophrenia live productive and successful lives.

 If you are worried about yourself or someone you know, a GP can help with an initial assessment and then refer you to a specialist.
-The earlier schizophrenia is diagnosed, the better a chance for recovery.
+The earlier schizophrenia is diagnosed, the better the outcome.

 If you are struggling and want to speak to a professional counsellor, SuicideLine Victoria is available 24/7.
 Call us on 1300 651 251.